How to access iCloud Photos (with or without Mac)

 Network issues

 If you are not linked to the internet, you cannot sync the photos to iCloud.
 The image files will stay on your device until it connects to the internet again.
-Likewise, if your network connection is bad, iCloud photos might not sync across devices.
+Likewise, if your internet connection is bad, iCloud photos might not sync across devices.

 A quick check with apps like WiFi Signal can tell you if your Mac is suffering from network issues and can help you with troubleshooting steps.